precog/matryoshka/README.md

 - `Accept: application/ldjson;mode=precise`: “precise” JSON, one result per line
 - `Accept: text/csv`: comma-separated

+The formatting of CSV output can be controlled with an extended media type as in `Accept: text/csv; columnDelimiter="|"&rowDelimiter=";"&quoteChar="'"&escapeChar="\"`.

 For compressed output use `Accept-Encoding: gzip`.

 SQL `limit` syntax may be used to keep the result size reasonable.